What Your Ribbon Skirt Means to Me

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around July 25, 2023.
 This date is subject to change due to shipping delays beyond our control.

-Celebrate National Native American Heritage Month with this informative picture book that offers both an homage to Secretary Deb Haaland's achievements, and a celebration of urban Indigenous community through the eyes of a little girl.
+This beautiful, informative, Indigenous picture book offers both an homage to Secretary Deb Haaland's achievements, and a celebration of urban Indigenous community through the eyes of a little girl.

 Genre: